rwynn/monstache-site/src/advanced.md

 With the configuration above monstache will notify systemd when it has started successfully and then notify systemd repeatedly at half the WatchDog interval to signal liveness.
-The configuration above causes systemd to restart monstache if it does not start or respond within the WatchdDog interval.
+The configuration above causes systemd to restart monstache if it does not start or respond within the WatchDog interval.

 ## Docker